foxholden/ROHan/README.md

 Preparing the BAM file
 -----------------

 1) Make sure you know the transition/transversion ratio for the species/population you are working with.
+This ratio will be specified via:

     rohan --tstv [TSTV ratio]

 2) Do not apply any filters as mapping quality and base quality are all informative in the model.
 Duplicate removal is very recommended.
 Simply use the fail QC flag to remove reads/fragments that have failed basic quality control (e.g. for duplicates).
 Simply sort and index and provide ROHan the same reference used for mapping.

-3) Is this adna damage? if not skip to XX
+3) Is your sample ancient DNA? if not skip to 4).
+If the sample has aDNA damage, it should be quantified in incorporated in the calculation.
+The following program is recommended:

+    bam2prof/bam2prof

+To get the best results, take a substantial subsample of your original BAM file and use it in bam2prof.
+a) Find the ideal length for the -length parameter.
+Try increasing until substition rates level off.
+b) Keep increasing  -minq from 0 until the damage levels off.
+c) If you have substitutions outside of expected ones (e.g. C->T, G->A) consider using the -mask to filter out polymorphic positions

+4)

 Description of output files
 -----------------